manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/view-container-details/view-container-details.md

 This lab walks you through the steps to log in to SQL prompt and explore Container Database (CDB) and Pluggable Database (PDB) with basic SQL commands.

-> **Note:** For connecting to Oracle Database, you do not require a password in the following scenarios.
- - Oracle Database resides on the local host.
- - The current user (for this lab, it is *oracle* user) is a member of the OSDBA group.
- The *oracle* user has the privileges required to perform tasks for database administration.

 Estimated time: 10 minutes

 ### Objectives